-You can enable remote access to the SBG900 over the Internet.
-You must know the userid, password, and public IP address assigned to your SBG900 to run the Setup Program over the Internet.
-Remote access is provided using a Web browser on the remote client and connecting to the SBG900 Web server.
+You can enable remote access to the SBG940 over the Internet.
+You must know the userid, password, and public IP address assigned to your SBG940 to run the Setup Program over the Internet.
+Remote access is provided using a web browser on the remote client and connecting to the SBG940 web server.

-To enable remote access to the SBG900:
+To enable remote access to the SBG940:

-- 1 On the SBG900 Setup Program left panel, click Admin to display the ADMIN basic page. - Click advanced to display the ADMIN advanced page.
+- 1 On the SBG940 Setup Program left panel, click Admin to display the ADMIN basic page. - Click advanced to display the ADMIN advanced page.

-- 3 Select Enable remote access. - 4 Click Apply to apply your change.
+- 3 Click the box next to Enable remote access to enable it. - 4 Click Apply to apply your change.

-Enabling remote access makes it possible for Internet users not on your network to log on to your SBG900 and view or modify your network settings.
+Enabling remote access makes it possible for Internet users not on your network to log on to your SBG940 and view or modify your network settings.
 We recommend that you not enable remote access unless you need to do so.
 As soon as you no longer require remote access, we recommend that you disable it.